Thank you! Your submission has been received!

 IT cost optimisation can help a company achieve its sustainability goals in a number of ways, including:

 • Energy Efficiency: Using tools and systems that require less energy reduces your carbon footprint and the amount of power you consume.
-Virtualization and cloud computing are excellent examples because they reduce the need for physical servers and the associated energy costs.
+Virtualisation and cloud computing are excellent examples because they reduce the need for physical servers and the associated energy costs.

 • Reducing Resources: Going digital reduces the use of real resources such as paper and the associated waste.